patternclub/patternclub.github.io/content/resources/index.md

 [strudel](https://strudel.tidalcycles.org/)- a new live coding platform to write dynamic music pieces in the browser!
 (Are you noticing a theme?)

-lucy's tidal couse (coming soon) - a beginner's guide to using tidal broken down into bite-size chunks
+lucy's tidal course (coming soon) - a beginner's guide to using tidal broken down into bite-size chunks

 ## weaving & braiding